Skip to content

 Put the crab back afterwards

-Crabs have homes and places to go to, so after you've gotten to know each other a little bit and once you've worked out what type of crab you've caught, then it's best to pop it right back where you found it.
+Crabs have homes and places to go to, so after you've got to know each other a little bit and once you've worked out what type of crab you've caught, it's best to pop it back where you found it.

 See sea shells